mrirecon/ox-bart/README.md

 ## Requirements
 *  Tested with BART v0.3.01 and v0.4.01.
 Currently does not support CUDA builds (trivial fix)
-*  Tested with Ox v1.6
+*  Tested with Ox v1.6 and Ox v1.7
 *  Requires cmake 3.6 or higher

 ## Building